GEMakers/gea-plugin-range/README.md

 This node.js package provides functionality for communicating with a range via the [General Electric Appliance Software Development Kit](https://github.com/GEMakers/gea-sdk).
 In order to use this software, you must first connect your range to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).

+&#x26a0; CAUTION: To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliances only as directed in the [Guide to Safe and Reliable Operation](#guide-to-safe-and-reliable-operation).

+## Guide to Safe and Reliable Operation
+The interface between the green bean and the range can take place while the range is in either a consumer or a native mode.

+**Consumer mode** allows developers to access the high-level algorithms of an appliance, such as initiating a bake cycle at a specified temperature.
+In consumer mode a user connected is unable change the low level functions that govern how the cook cycle runs.

+**Native mode** allows a developer to create the low-level algorithms of an appliance, such as direct control of motors, fans, actuators, heaters, and other controlled devices.
+While in native mode, high-level algorithms, such as a bake cycle, are not operational.
+Native mode allows a developer to, for example, create a new bake cycle by controlling the loads in a desired manner.
+While operating in native mode, the developer must adhere to the following rules:

+1. The oven cavity temperature should not exceed 550 degrees Fahrenheit while the door is unlocked.
+If you intend to run an operation that will exceed this cavity temperature, lock the door before starting the cook mode (energizing any elements).
+1. The cooling fan must be on during all cook modes (any heating element energized) and remain on as long as the temperature in either cavity is greater than 175 degrees Fahrenheit.
+1. If operation on any individual oven cavity is to exceed 550 degrees Fahrenheit then the other oven should not be operated during this entire cooking cycle.
+Concurrent operation of oven cavities at high temperatures (where door lock is required) can overheat components and/or result in high surface temperatures that can injure on contact.
+1. Do not allow operation of the cooktop if any operating above 550 degrees Fahrenheit is intended.
+1. The door lock may be incapable of changing state at elevated temperatures.
+Once a door is locked, it should remain locked until the cavity temperatures drop below 400 degrees Fahrenheit.
+1. For models with controls directly above the door, do not allow cook modes to continue with the door open for more than 1 minute, as it can result in high component temperatures, leading to control damage.
+1. A heating element that is on must have its state periodically updated at least every 5 minutes (2.5 minutes is recommended).
+1. Excessive relay cycling can shorten the life of the relays.
+1. To maintain native mode operation, the native mode command must be sent at least once every 5 minutes (2.5 minute periodic rate is recommended).

 ## Overview

 1. [Using the Software](#using-the-software)